chennakeshava1998/notes-and-summaries/notes/coarse2fine.md

 6. The training objective maximises the probability of the final meaning representation and that of the intermediate rough sketch also.
 > Preprocesing: 10-dimensional PoS tag embeddings are appended to the embeddings of the words in the natural language question.
 7. The accuracy of sketches produced by OneStage and Coarse2Fine are almost identical.
 The fine meaning decoder does all the difference in the accuracies.

+8. Parent Feeding is used for ATIS and GEO.
+It's not clear if that's the case with WikiSQL.
+But will that not worsen the order-matters problem and cause higher variance?